I know I have written about MAC Mineralize Skinfinish before but I am SO in love with the product here is an entry just on it!

 Porcelain Pink – soft pinky coral with gold veining

-One thing I love about the Mineralize Skinfinishes is that they are highly pigmented and they can be used as blushes, bronzers, eyeshadows and highlighters depending on the color and your own skin tone.
-They can also be used dry for a sheer effect or wet if you want more intensity.
+One thing I love about the Mineralize Skinfinishes is their excellent pigmentation.
+They can be used as a blush (Stereo Rose, Petticoat, Glissade and Light Flush), bronzer ( Gold Deposit, Metal Rock, Shooting Star and Warmed), eyeshadow (all of them) and highlighter (New Vegas, Shimpagne and Porcelain Pink) depending on the color and your own skintone.
+Plus they can also be used dry for a sheer effect or wet if you want more intensity.